themeum/wp-crowdfunding/readme.txt

 6. Crowdfunding Frontend Dashboard

 == Changelog ==

+= 2.1.2 =
+Fix: Stripe Connect not showing in CF Dashboard issue
+Fix: Redirect url not saving in settings issue

 = 2.1.1 =
 Fix: Raw donations without Rewards are filtered out from Rewards Column of CF Dashboard